h0mbre/h0mbre.github.io/_posts/2019-10-20-Win32_Reverse_Shellcode.md

 [u'61616c6c', u'642e3233', u'5f327377']
 ```

 So we push the first `DWORD` and then subtract off the `aa` value just like @NytroRST showed us.
 Then we push the rest, push a stack pointer, and then call `LoadLibraryA`.
+I won't be showing the ascii to hex conversions anymore but this is the gist of it.
+The only other variation you'll see is me adding a single `a` and subtracting from the `DWORD` value at the `esp` offset by `0x61`, this is to avoid nulls that would be induced by subtracting from the `WORD` value as we did when subtracting `0x6161`.

 Now is a good time to do a register check, here is what our registers look like at this point.
 ```